jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 }
 ```

-We can inject our speaker into our person constructor like so:
+And we can inject our speaker into our person constructor like so:

 ```go
 func NewSimpleNamedPerson(name string, getSpeaker func(HasName) Speaker) *simpleNamedPerson {